vjvardhan/finzly-api-developerportal/developer-portal/positive-payment-api.md

 **JSON Response**

-**A successful DELETE request to this endpoint returns the following data -**
+A successful DELETE request to this endpoint returns the following data

 **Response Code - 200**